-Because most romantic partnerships are built on trust, it’s important to be open and honest with your future wife or husband about your personal finances, including any debts you may have.
+Because healthy romantic partnerships are built on trust, it’s important to be open and honest with your future spouse about your personal finances, including any debts you may have.
 After you have discussed these debts, you can come up with a plan for how to approach them.

 Consolidate your debts

-Most likely, you both have some consumer debt from credit cards, medical bills, or student loans; debt consolidation can help you get your finances in order.
+You both may have some consumer debt from credit cards, medical bills or student loans.
 Sit down together and make a list of all your personal debts, then decide if you should consolidate your debts individually or jointly with a personal loan.
-This process involves combining several debts into one, which can help you reduce your monthly payments and pay less in interest, ultimately helping you pay off your debts faster.

 Evaluate your credit standing

-If one of you have a low credit score (300 to 629), take steps to build the credit; don’t consolidate debts into a joint account, as it can lower the higher credit score.
+If one of you has a low credit score (300 to 629), take steps to build the credit; don’t consolidate debts into a joint account, as it can lower the credit score of the higher partner.

 One way to build credit is with a credit-builder loan, which is a forced savings program that reports your timely payments to credit bureaus.
 Other ways to increase your credit score include reducing and managing debt, receiving credit for paying rent on time, and research payment options and protections for repaying student loans.